 3.2.2 Use case 5.1: MnS consumer advises MnS producer on preferred alternatives

 The MnS consumer wants an intent fulfilled.
-The intent is feasible, but the MnS producer has multiple alternatives for how to realize the intent, e.g., multiple alternative solutions/ solution approaches/ closed loops/ actions/ outcomes.
+The intent is feasible, but the MnS producer has multiple alternatives for how to realize the intent,.
 The MnS producer wants the MnS consumer to advise on their (the MnS consumer’s) preference among these alternatives.

 Note 1: The nature of alternatives, whether intent target values, approaches, DNs (e.g. of affected functions or / closed loops), actions e.g. a set of recommended actions if FFS